-Visiting Assistant Professors
+Adjunct Assistant Professors

-Sasan Fathpour, Ph.D.
-Ning Li, Ph.D.
-Eran Socher, Ph.D.
+Charles Chien, Ph.D.
+Hooman Darabi, Ph.D.

-The Electrical Engineering Department fosters a dynamic academic environment that is committed to a tradition of excellence in teaching, research, and service.
+The Department of Electrical Engineering fosters a dynamic academic environment that is committed to a tradition of excellence in teaching, research, and service and has state-of-the-art research programs and facilities in a variety of fields.
 Departmental faculty members are engaged in creative research investigations and are pursuing new technologies across disciplines in order to serve the needs of industry, government, society, and the scientific community by expanding the body of knowledge in the field.
-The department has state-of-the-art research programs and facilities in a variety of fields, and faculty members are exploring exciting new concepts and developments.
 Interactions with other disciplines are strong.
-Faculty members regularly conduct collaborative research projects with colleagues in the Geffen School of Medicine.
-Graduate School of Education and Information Studies, School of Theater, Film, and Television, and College of Letters and Science.
+Faculty members regularly conduct collaborative research projects with colleagues in the Geffen School of Medicine, Graduate School of Education and Information Studies, School of Theater, Film, and Television, and College of Letters and Science.